CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 {: .note }
 > **Note:** Sometimes two or more companies combine and the resulting company has two or more of the same cards that say: "cannot be duplicated on a given company."
 When this happens, immediately discard all but one of those cards (your choice).
 >
-> **Clarification:** During your organization phase, one Darkhaven card may be used to represent the location of two or more companies, so long as the distinction between companies is clearly presented spatially.
-However, we suggest the use of multiple Darkhaven cards for clarity.
+> **Clarification:** During your organization phase, one Haven card may be used to represent the location of two or more companies, so long as the distinction between companies is clearly presented spatially.
+However, we suggest the use of multiple Haven cards for clarity.
 >
 > **Clarification:** Even if you have no characters in play, the game is not over.
 You may continue to draw and discard cards—eventually you will draw your Ringwraith or a character.